 Addiction Treatment and Drug Rehabilitation

 At Lighthouse Recovery Institute, we focus on dual diagnosis treatment.
-We have structured our program to meet the needs of individuals who struggle with substance abuse and mental health diagnoses.
-So, if you need comprehensive care for dual diagnoses, give us a call today.
-We are ready to help you get started on a healthier life.
+We have structured our programs to meet the needs of individuals who struggle with drug abuse and mental health diagnoses, including those experiencing substance-induced psychosis episodes.
+So, if you need comprehensive care for dual diagnoses, don’t hesitate to call to learn more.